verdog/renoise-hardware-sampler/README.md

 ### Installation

-Drag and drop `hack.dpp.hwsampler.xrnx` onto an active Renoise window
+Drag and drop `hack.dpp.hwsampler.xrnx` onto an active Renoise window.

 ### Usage

-To use the tool, right click on the waveform editor and choose "Record Samples from MIDI Hardware"
+To use the tool, right click on the waveform editor and choose "Record Samples from MIDI Hardware".

 #### Overview